Laser-induced fluorescence (LIF)

 Micro- and macroscopic LIF

 The detection of fluorescence signals can easily be combined with microscopic techniques.
 There are a number of methods where samples are scanned in 2D or 3D space.
 It is possible to get a spatial resolution down to a few hundred nanometers and to simultaneously determine fluorescence lifetimes.
 These methods comprise confocal laser fluorescence microscopy, fluorescence imaging (FI), fluorescence lifetime imaging (FLIM) and multi-photon fluorescence tomography, to name a few.
 Applications are to be found in life science, pharmaceutical research or laboratory diagnostics.
 Furthermore, fluorescence and laser-induced fluorescence are well-suited for macroscopic applications, too.
 Routinely they are used for quantitative real-time PCR, for the analysis of fluorescence assays during drug development and diagnostics, and in forensics.
 Because fluorescence measurements can easily be complemented with fiber-optics, they frequently qualify for remote and in-situ-applications.
-When combining pulsed laser excitation, e.g. nitrogen and dye lasers from LTB Lasertechnik Berlin, with gated signal recognition (photomultiplier or ICCD), fluorescence measurements may be largely unsusceptible against environmental light.
+When combining pulsed laser excitation, e.g. nitrogen lasers from LTB Lasertechnik Berlin, with gated signal recognition (photomultiplier or ICCD), fluorescence measurements may be largely unsusceptible against environmental light.

 2D laser-induced fluorescence